 - what happens when you don’t archive email

-Simply put, compliance legislation is a set of legal rules governing the protection and preservation of enterprise data, including electronically stored information.
+Simply put, compliance legislation is a set of legal rules governing the protection and preservation of enterprise data.

-This means that data (like email data) should be protected from unauthorized access and also stored for a certain amount of time before it can be disposed of, in case it is required for any kind of legal purpose.
+This means that such data (including email communications) should be protected from unauthorized access and also stored for a certain amount of time before it can be disposed of, in case it is required for any kind of legal purpose.

 Archiving Email for Compliance: Why It Matters